-Laryngitis usually isn’t a big deal.
-With proper treatment, it should go away in no more than 3 weeks.
-But you have ways to stop it from happening or make it go away faster.
+Laryngitis usually isn’t a serious problem.
+With proper treatment, acute (short-lived) laryngitis should go away in no more than 3 weeks.
+But sometimes, laryngitis lasts longer and becomes chronic.
+But there are ways to help yourself feel better.

 - A low-grade fever

 - A constant urge to clear your throat